Collected Short Stories: Volume 2

 Introductory Note

-• I have now transferred these comments on "Somerset Maugham (W.) - Collected Short Stories: Volume 2" – such as they are as I’ve only just started to read the book – to a Note by analogy with those on "Somerset Maugham (W.) - Collected Short Stories: Volume 1" and in particular on "Somerset Maugham (W.) - Short Stories".
+• I have now transferred these comments on "Somerset Maugham (W.) - Collected Short Stories: Volume 2" – such as they are as I’m only part-way through the book – to a Note by analogy with those on "Somerset Maugham (W.) - Collected Short Stories: Volume 1" and in particular on "Somerset Maugham (W.) - Short Stories".
 As the bulk of them didn’t find their way into this “Greatest Hits” selection, some may not be worth such close attention, though the book’s cover blurb highlights ‘Flotsam and Jetsam3’ and ‘The Man with the Scar4’ as being especially famous.
 However, while this book is basically “holiday reading”, I intend to annotate most of the stories in enough detail to provide the framework for any further thoughts.

 • I will summarise the stories only to the degree strictly necessary to provide the context for whatever I have to say, so anyone other than me reading these accounts probably won’t fully understand what I’m on about unless they’ve read – and can recall – the stories.
 But take this as a “spoiler alert”.